Kimono: Care

+, kimono production regions

+Kimonos are produced in different regions all over Japan.
+Locations known for making kimonos are often called sanchi.
+Many of these regional variations still exist today and are recognised as meibutsu, famous products of their place of origin.

-Outside of Japan
+Outside Japan

-Kimono are worn outside of Japan in a variety of circumstances.
-Kimono may be worn to Shinto ceremonies by Brazilian girls of Japanese descent in Curitiba, in the Brazilian state of Paraná.
+Kimonos are worn by Japanese Americans, and by other members of the Japanese diaspora overseas, such as Japanese in the Philippines.
+Kimonos are worn to Shinto ceremonies by Japanese Brazilians in Curitiba, Paraná.

-Kimono are also worn by Japanese Americans, and by other members of the Japanese diaspora overseas.
-Kimono are collected in the same way as Japanese hobbyists by some non-Japanese, and may be worn to events such as Kimono de Jack gatherings.
+Kimonos are collected in the same way as Japanese hobbyists by some non-Japanese, and may be worn to events such as Kimono de Jack gatherings.